qaa-demo/cucumber-selenium-js/INTRO.md

      });
      ```
 ---
- Run your tests `npm test` and dont't forget to push changes to you GitHub Repo
+Run your tests and push the changes to your GitHub Repo

+---

 ### **5. Let's put it all together - JavaScript Alerts Automation**
 NOTE: in this example we will be using Node.js built in assertions